ton-blockchain/minter-contract/README.md

 * Clear and documented code to help users audit the contracts sources and understand what they do
 * Reliance on modern TypeScript to develop clean and typed scripts and tests in a modern framework
 * Reliance on TypeScript for deployment instead of working with `fift` CLI tools - it's simply easier
-* Tests are executed in JavaScript with TVM ported to web-assembly - a great balance of speed and convenience
+* Tests are executed in JavaScript with TVM in web-assembly - a great balance of speed and convenience
 * Following of the TON contract [best practices](https://ton.org/docs/#/howto/smart-contract-guidelines) appearing in the official docs

 ## Dependencies and requirements